OPTIONAL: 3 NIGHT PRE-CRUISE TOUR IN PRAGUE

 ARRIVE IN PRAGUE, CZECH REPUBLIC

-You will be met upon arrival at Prague Airport and transferred to your hotel.
-The rest of the evening is at your leisure.
+You will be met upon arrival at Prague Airport and transferred to the Marriott hotel located in old town city center.

 This morning, meet your escort in the lobby.
 Our morning walking tour reveals why Prague, which was never bombed in WWII, is considered one of Europe’s most attractive cities.
 The historic city center is a UNESCO World Heritage Site.
 Stroll through Old Town, dominated by the twin spires of St. Tyn Church.
 Stop at the iconic Astronomical Clock, built in 1399, where the saints come marching in, every hour on the hour!
 Then board our private tram car to Strahov Library, which is adjacent to the Strahov Monastery.
 Enjoy a private visit to the library and a beer tastingat the Strahov Monastery Brewery.
 This afternoon is free to explore Prague’s Old Town, Wenceslas Square and charming cafes.
 Enjoy lunch on your own, with many restaurants and eateries all around.
 (B)